heroku/heroku.py/README.rst

 Customized Sessions
 -------------------

-heroku.py is based on `requests <http://python-requests.org>`_ and supports all features that are comming with customized sessions.
+heroku.py is based on `requests <http://python-requests.org>`_ and supports all it's features that are comming with sessions by allowing you to forward your requests session.

 For example advanced logging for easier debugging::